formkit/docs-content/inputs/dropdown.md

 ## Basic examples
 ### Single-select

-By default, the dropdown input will render in single-select mode:
+The dropdown input will render in single-select mode by default.

 ::Example